Baphomet42/Data-Packs/README.md

     + To create: use the `Select Tool` to convert available equipment into a spawner of that type
         + Portal spawners will create a portal that links to the closest player's portals
             + These are the only spawners that are visible (they appear in the early chambers in both Portal games)
+            + Portal spawners can be paired together to create a cycle in which one is powered at a time
+                + The delay before powering the next spawner is configurable
+                + This is used in the Portal 1 level 01
         + Other spawners are invisible, but can be seen in the Select Menu
             + Use `42menu` to unhide all zones and invisible spawners within a short range of the player
         + Turret spawners will keep all attributes of the turret when it was first converted